OlafenwaMoses/ImageAI/imageai/Prediction/CUSTOMTRAINING.md

 Number of experiments (Epochs) :  100
 ```

-When the training progress progresses, you will see results as follows in the console: <br>
+When the training progress progresses, you will see results as follows in the console:
 ```
 Epoch 1/100
  1/25 [>.............................] - ETA: 52s - loss: 2.3026 - acc: 0.2500